MinecraftForgeFrance/discord-mff-bot/README.md

     * Description : The name of log channel
     * Accepted values : any string
     * No default value
-* `channels.moddingSupport`
-    * Description : The name of modding support channel
-    * Accepted values : any string
-    * No default value
 * `channels.shoutbox`
     * Description : The name of the shoutbox channel
     * Accepted values : any string